thungan1909/likelion-final-project/README.md

 This is a LIKELION FRONT-END CLASS final project.
 Created by **Doan Thu Ngan**

+ Description:
-- Description: A website where you can express your ideas to the globe.
+- A website where you can express your ideas to the globe.
+- Visitors can see some ideas and idea's detail
+- Users (logged-in) can add new ideas, see their ideas and update their profile
+- Admin can manage users by seeing list users, deleting user, and viewing some statistic